hexojs/site/source/docs/helpers.md

 <%- truncate('Once upon a time in a world far far away', {length: 17}) %>
 // Once upon a ti...

-<%- truncate('Once upon a time in a world far far away', {length: 17, separator: ' '} %>
+<%- truncate('Once upon a time in a world far far away', {length: 17, separator: ' '}) %>
-// Once upon a ti...
+// Once upon a...

 <%- truncate('And they found that many people were sleeping better.', {length: 25, omission: '... (continued)'}) %>
 // And they f... (continued)